FAQ Wilderness WOOT Trips

 Can I loft my bed when I arrive for Fall WOOT?

-Unfortunately, you will not have the ability to loft your bed during this time due to lack of housing staffing during this time.
+Unfortunately, you will not have the ability to loft your bed during this time due to lack of housing staffing.
 However, all of the materials for lofting beds will be available as soon as you return from your WOOT Experience!

 Can I ship my belongings to my dorm so they are there when I arrive?